flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

   <figcaption class="caption">Memory architecture of the PPU</figcaption>
 {{< /centered_container >}}

-We have the following regions of memory used to distribute our graphics:
+We have the following regions of memory in which to distribute our graphics:

 - 96 KB 16-bit **VRAM** (Video RAM): Where 64 KB store background graphics and 32 KB store sprite graphics.
 - 1 KB 32-bit **OAM** (Object Attribute Memory): Stores up to 128 sprite entries (not the graphics, just the indices and attributes).
 Its bus is optimised for fast rendering.